lipsia-fmri/lipsia/docs/install.rst

 This creates a container called "lipsia.sif".
 Its size is around 220 MByte.
 To execute programs within this container, do the following:

-> ./lipsia.sif exec vsml
+> ./lipsia.sif shell vcylarim

-This will execute the lipsia-program called "vsml".
+This will execute the lipsia-program called "vcylarim".
 Other lipsia-programs can be called in a similar way.